 To make the following list of great day hikes in Montenegro actually helpful, I’ll give you the exact times it took Steffen and me to hike these routes, but I’m not sure if our fitness levels are a good frame of reference.
 I’d say we were in somewhat decent shape last fall: Steffen had just mountain-biked across the Alps the second summer in a row, I usually attend at least one yoga and one strength endurance class at the gym every week.
 We’re usually fast paced uphill walkers, but we’re also taking a lot of photos/videos which slows us down and we really take our time walking downhill as I’m prone to falling (remember my little Yosemite disaster?).

 Speaking of falling: We invested in proper light-weight, foldable hiking poles for our trip to Montenegro and I’m pretty sure they saved my life at least once.
-If your not as clumsy as me, you might not need them, but I’m still convinced your knees are would be very thankful for a little downhill walking support (maybe I’m just old though).
+If your not as clumsy as me, you might not need them, but I’m still convinced your knees would be very thankful for a little downhill walking support (maybe I’m just old though).

 To complete the list, I’ll also add links to the places where we stayed to help you plan your own Montenegro road trip.
-Just so you know: I’m going back to blogging 2013-style, meaning none of our accommodation was sponsored — this is just me sharing my honest experiences.
+Just so you know: I’m going back to blogging retro-2013-style, meaning none of our accommodation was sponsored — this is just me sharing my honest experiences.

 And lastly: The national parks of Montenegro cost a small entrance fee (3 Euros per person per day) — don’t freak out when a random guy approaches your car at a tiny parking lot in the middle of nowhere, it’s usually just a park ranger collecting the fee.